Jason2Brownlee/AlgorithmAfternoon/content/docs/about.md

 * Book of 45+ algorithm descriptions titled [Clever Algorithms](https://github.com/clever-algorithms/CleverAlgorithms).
 * 20+ books and 1,000+ tutorials on machine learning algorithms for my company [Machine Learning Mastery](https://MachineLearningMastery.com) (sold 2021)

+## Algorithm Love
+Computational intelligence algorithms are out of favor these days, in preference for neural nets.

+I think this is great!

+I also think that computational intelligence algorithms are a lot of fun.
+Especially for students and early career developers that still love!
+Love!
+LOVE! coding things up.

+## Algorithm Afternoon

-**Algorithm Afternoon** is another project along these lines.
+**Algorithm Afternoon** is a project along these lines.

 It is an experiment using LLMs (chatgpt4 and claude3) to design, develop, and apply a standardized template to describe computational intelligence algorithms.

-The goal is to provide a large number of algorithm descriptions that developers may then use to learn about, get inspired by, and implement the algorithms.
+The goal is to provide a large number of algorithm descriptions that developers may then use to learn about, get excited by, and implement the algorithms.

+I built this site using [Hugo](https://gohugo.io/) and [Book Theme](https://themes.gohugo.io/themes/hugo-book/) hosted on [GitHub Pages](https://pages.github.com/).
+I'm new to this stack and I'm open to ideas on how to make this site cooler.

+## Contact

+Email me any time:

+Jason Brownlee\
+Jason.Brownlee05@gmail.com